Taiwoogbonyomi/Food_Blog/README.md

 | Status | **Main Website - User Logged In**
 |:-------:|:--------|
-| &check; | Typing in a incorrect URL on the page loads the 404 error page
+| &check; | Typing in an incorrect URL on the page loads the 404 error page
 | &check; | Pasting page that needs authentication loads a forbidden page
 | &check; | Clicking the nav logo loads the home page
 | &check; | Clicking the Home button on the nav bar loads the home page and lists all recipe